Flyhomes is a real estate brokerage and mortgage broker that offers a home trade-in service.

 When you're buying and selling a home at the same time, Flyhomes can buy your new house upfront with an all-cash offer, then list your old house after you move.
 When your old house sells, you'll buy your new house back from Flyhomes.

 With Flyhomes, you can avoid a temporary move between homes and win bids on houses in competitive neighborhoods by making all-cash offers.
-However, if you aren't faced with either of these problems, you might be better off working with a traditional real estate agent or discount broker.
+However, if you aren't faced with either of these problems, you might be better off working with a traditional real estate agent or discount broker like Clever Real Estate.

 ✍️ Editor's take: Flyhomes

 Flyhomes' core product is its Trade Up program.
 It costs $100-$200 daily.
 This can add up quickly, but it might be worth it to avoid having to live somewhere temporarily while you're between homes.